MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-replication/dfsr-faq.md

 > [!IMPORTANT]
 > When creating replication groups with a large number or size of files we recommend exporting a database clone and using pre-seeding techniques to minimize the duration of initial replication.
-For more information, see <A href="https://techcommunity.microsoft.com/t5/Storage-at-Microsoft/DFS-Replication-Initial-Sync-in-Windows-Server-2012-R2-Attack-of/ba-p/424877">DFS Replication Initial Sync in Windows Server 2012 R2: Attack of the Clones</A>.
+For more information, see [DFS Replication Initial Sync in Windows Server 2012 R2: Attack of the Clones](https://techcommunity.microsoft.com/t5/Storage-at-Microsoft/DFS-Replication-Initial-Sync-in-Windows-Server-2012-R2-Attack-of/ba-p/424877).
 <br>